michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.4.9 - 11/27/2016 =
+- Fixed an issue that some API requests were not cached properly.

 = 3.4.8 - 11/25/2016 =
 - Added cache size indications in the `Cache` setting section.